gw-zz/lfsfly/README.md

 - complete guide to build a Linux from Scratch distribution
 - scripts to be able to build your distribution

-This is a similar project to Linux From Scratch project with less packages
+This is a similar project to Linux From Scratch project with less packages for now it follow 7.6 branch

 * linux stable
 * man-pages